 Complications of chest compression

-A frequent complication is regurgitation followed by aspiration of gastric contents, causing life-threatening aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, usually gastric contents, into the lungs.
-Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more in resuscitated patients.
+A frequent complication is regurgitation followed by aspiration of gastric contents, causing life-threatening aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
+Chemical... read more in resuscitated patients.

 Costochondral separation and fractured ribs often cannot be avoided because it is important to compress the chest enough to produce sufficient blood flow.
 Fractures are quite rare in children because of the flexibility of the chest wall.
 Bone marrow emboli to the lungs have rarely been reported after external cardiac compression, but there is no clear evidence that they contribute to mortality.
 Lung injury is rare, but pneumothorax Pneumothorax (Traumatic) Traumatic pneumothorax is air in the pleural space resulting from trauma and causing partial or complete lung collapse.
 Symptoms include chest pain from the causative injury and sometimes dyspnea... read more after a penetrating rib fracture may occur.
 Tension pneumothorax should be considered in a patient who has achieved return of spontaneous circulation after prolonged CPR, and subsequently becomes difficult to ventilate, or who is hypoxic and suddenly rearrests.
 Serious myocardial injury caused by compression is highly unlikely, with the possible exception of injury to a preexisting ventricular aneurysm.
 Concern for these injuries should not deter the rescuer from doing CPR.